benheise/benheise.github.io/_posts/2020-02-01-cult-of-personality-problem-or-lack-of-eating-our-own-dogfood.md

 title: Cult of Personality problem or lack of eating our own dogfood?
 ---

-# Cult of Personality problem or lack of eating our own dogfood?

 > “I know your anger, I know your dreams, I've been everything you want to be.
 I'm the cult of personality.” -Living Colour, 1988